KushalSandeep/cloud-project-lms/README.md

 email : lecturer@gmail.com<br/>
 pass  : 123456

-TO use gmail authentication i need to add the respective mails to database
+To use google authentication i need to add the respective mails to database. only the autherized mails will get access